TLii/workflows/README.md

 - `upstream_changed`: True if the said commit id differs from the one recorded in `$ci_dir/upstream.head.txt`.
 ### Limitations:
 - Works only with public upstreams for now
+- **Workflow doesn't record commit id**.
+This is by design.
+Your pipeline must record the new head commit from output.
 ## validate
 Validate source code
 ### Inputs